Resources

 Connect to the network

-Equipment links into the colocation network through cross-connects or carrier options inside the facility.
-Enterprises often extend this link into their enterprise network backbone for private, low-latency performance.
+Enterprises connect their equipment to the colocation network.
+Many extend this link into their enterprise network backbone for low-latency performance.

 Operate and maintain

 The provider manages building infrastructure, while the enterprise manages its own servers.
-Remote monitoring tools and “remote hands” support allow IT teams to handle maintenance without constant site visits.
+Colocation providers offer support that lets IT staff handle maintenance without constant site visits.

 Providers also deliver layers of colo security, including controlled access and surveillance, so enterprise hardware stays protected.

-Redundant systems for power and cooling are common, and enterprises can review data center redundancy standards to understand what level of protection a provider offers.
+Most colocation facilities include redundant systems to prevent outages.
+Enterprises can review data center redundancy standards to understand the level of protection each provider offers.

 Colocation vs. cloud: What’s the difference?